 A half hour before departure, two women and a young man got in line in rapid succession, so in anticipation of a rush, I elected to do the same.
 In the twenty minutes I stood there, only one more person got in the line.

-Eventually a man picked up the microphone to a sound system that reverberated throughout the building’s waiting room, saying something that sounded like: “MMERJW LEENR RLJJ VMMAN WOFADEF GEFB ZZMK LLM NTSNT RT,” out of which I was able to determine that persons going to Indianapolis were to line up on the right side of door five, whereupon, being already on the right side of door five, everyone else immediately picked up and moved three steps to the left to be on the left side of door five.
-In my scramble to get my cell phone put away and bags in order, I lost two places in line, leaving me behind a tall, bearded, pony-tailed man with a wife who could crush concrete by standing on it, not yet in line herself, as it was her job to carry all their luggage.
+Eventually, a man picked up the microphone to a sound system that reverberated throughout the building’s waiting room and said something that sounded like: “MMERJW LEENR RLJJ VMMAN WOFADEF GEFB ZZMK LLM NTSNT RT,” from which I was able to determine that persons going to Indianapolis were to line up on the right side of door five, whereupon, being already on the right side of door five, everyone else immediately picked up and moved three steps to the left to be on the left side of door five.
+In my scramble to get my cell phone put away and bags in order, I lost two places in line, leaving me behind a tall, bearded, pony-tailed man whose wife who could crush concrete by standing on it and who was not yet in line herself, as it was her job to carry all their luggage.
 The man queried hopefully: “This is the bus to Bloomington, right?”
 No, it’s the bus to Indianapolis.
 Oh.
 Suddenly I was fifth in line.

 The director of boarding stood at least six feet four inches tall in his rumpled and ill-fitting uniform, being certainly no less than 350 pounds, looking like an example of what happens to NFL linemen named Bubba when they can no longer play and discover they also have no intelligence and no life skills.
 We filed by him to get on the bus.
 Bubba waved a wand over me, which beeped, so he asked me if I had change in my pocket, which question I had to ask him to repeat because I could not understand him through his football player’s dialect.

 I answered that I did not have any change in my pocket, which was apparently good enough to convince him that I am not a terrorist.
-He went on, asking “Ticket?”
+He went on by asking: “Ticket?”
 Huh?
 Oh yeah.
 I handed him the envelope.
 “Take it out of the envelope please.”
 Oh, sure.

 “I haven’t been on a bus since I was a child,” I felt obliged to explain once again, “so I don’t know the routine.”
 “Mmmm hmmm,” was his rumbling reply.